-If you were a fan of Mars bars, you’ll probably appreciate these vegan mars bars.
-They consist of layers of almond nougat and sweet caramel encased encased in dairy-free chocolate, such a perfect combination.
-People often ask me if I eat everything I make, and usually I share most of the treats with friends and family, and just try one or two pieces myself (you know quality checks and all that).
+If you were a fan of Mars bars, you'll probably appreciate these vegan mars bars.
+They consist of layers of almond nougat and sweet caramel encased in dairy-free chocolate, such a perfect combination.
+People often ask me if I eat everything I make, and usually, I share most of the treats with friends and family and just try one or two pieces myself (you know quality checks and all that).

 EASY TO MAKE

-These mars bars are really simple to make and are put together in three stages; a nougat base, a caramel centre and a chocolate coating.
+These mars bars are really simple to make and are put together in three stages; a nougat base, a caramel center, and a chocolate coating.

 1. THE NOUGAT BASE

 Regular mars bars have a distinct nougat base.
-The main ingredient for this version of mars bars is blanched almonds. it’s sweetened using coconut sugar and the addition of almond butter and coconut milk add to the flavour and creaminess of the base layer.
+The main ingredient for this version of mars bars is blanched almonds. it's sweetened using coconut sugar and the addition of almond butter and coconut milk adds to the flavor and creaminess of the base layer.

 2. THE CARAMEL CENTRE

-The centre of these bars is a twist on classic date caramel.
-I use a lot of different variations of date caramel in my recipes, and you’d be surprised how much you can vary the flavours and textures by adding different ingredients.
-The almond butter and coconut milk make this version perfectly creamy and soft while complimenting the almond flavour of the nougat layer.
+The center of these bars is a twist on classic date caramel.
+I use a lot of different variations of date caramel in my recipes, and you'd be surprised how much you can vary the flavors and textures by adding different ingredients.
+The almond butter and coconut milk make this version perfectly creamy and soft while complimenting the almond flavor of the nougat layer.

 3. THE CHOCOLATE COATING